Historical negationism: Book burning

-Repositories of literature have been targeted throughout history (e.g., the Grand Library of Baghdad, the burning of liturgical and historical books of the St. Thomas Christians by the archbishop of Goa Aleixo de Menezes) including recently, such as the 1981 Burning of Jaffna library and the destruction of Iraqi libraries by ISIS during the fall of Mosul in 2014.
-Similarly, British officials destroyed documents in Operation Legacy to avoid records on colonial rule falling into the hands of countries declaring independence from Britain and any scrutiny of the British state.
+Book burnings throughout history have been carried out as a form of historical negationism.
+In 1933, the government of Nazi Germany banned (among other types of books) all historical works "whose purpose is to denigrate the origin, the spirit and the culture of the German Volk, or to dissolve the racial and structural order of the Volk, or that denies the force and importance of leading historical figures in favor of egalitarianism and the masses, and which seeks to drag them through the mud."
+From 1933 onwards, the German Student Union carried a book burning campaign across Nazi Germany and territories annexed or occupied by the Nazi regime.
+Other instances of book burning as historical negationism include the founder of the Aztec Empire Itzcoatl, who ordered the burning of all historical codices during his reign because it was "not wise that all the people should know the paintings".
+This allowed the Aztec state to develop a state-sanctioned official history and mythos that venerated Huitzilopochtli.

 Chinese book burning

 The Burning of books and burying of scholars (焚書坑儒 (焚书坑儒, fénshū kēngrú, burning of books and burying (alive) of (Confucian) scholars)), or "Fires of Qin", refers to the burning of writings and slaughter of scholars during the Qin dynasty of ancient China, between the period of 213 and 210 BC.
 "Books" at this point refers to writings on bamboo strips, which were then bound together.
 The exact extent of the damage is hard to assess; technological books were to be spared and even the "objectionable" books, poetry and philosophy in particular, were preserved in imperial archives and allowed to be kept by the official scholar.